mila-iqia/mila-docs/CONTRIBUTING.md

 ### Issues

-Issues can be used to notify about missing sections, broken tools or other suggestions to improve the overall documentation.
+Issues can be used to report any error in the documentation, missing or unclear sections, broken tools or other suggestions to improve the overall documentation.

 ### Pull Requests